Silence. I can hear the pages turning.

 Silence.
 I can finally taste my food.

 Being cooped up in the house with two kids for days frazzled everything in me.
 Chicken pox and fever required at least two weeks of confinement at home.
-Riccardo has it and we are waiting for the second round on Sofia.
+Our son, Riccardo has it and we are waiting for the second round on our daughter, Sofia.
 The kids are getting antsy being confined indoors and the fighting and crying are intensifying.
 There are the perks of being a parent and there are also these moments when you feel like crawling inside a very quiet hole.
 Silence.

 One early Saturday morning, I took off for a day out by myself.
 Soothing music filled up the car while I was driving.
 Once, in my life, I had loved taking long drives and listening to good music.
 It's therapeutic to drive on endless roads without any destination.
 Music and space worked together in massaging my overwrought nerves and mind.